invl/retry/README.rst

         :param delay: initial delay between attempts. default: 0.
         :param max_delay: the maximum value of delay. default: None (no limit).
         :param backoff: multiplier applied to delay between attempts. default: 1 (no backoff).
+        :param jitter: extra seconds added to delay between attempts. default: 0. fixed if a number, random if a range tuple (min, max)
         :param logger: logger.warning(fmt, error, delay) will be called on failed attempts.
                        default: retry.logging_logger. if None, logging is disabled.
         """